tsgates/arch-wiki-markdown/wiki/Xcompmgr.md

 automatically changing display resolutions: a part of the screen becomes "stuck" and no longer updates itself.
-This problem occurs because of the initial resolution change (happening before Xcompmgr starts) as well as awesome setting the background via Feh.
+This problem occurs because of the initial resolution change (happening before Xcompmgr starts) as well as awesome setting the background via feh.

 To fix it, you need to install hsetroot, from the official repositories, and put the following line in .xinitrc, just before xcompmgr: